California and U.S. States

 Here is a brief history of California's public hearings and committees discussing a carbon market under AB32, and links to some of our public comment at those hearings.

-2015: Legislature passes bills to extend GHG goals to 2030.
-Will the allocation of auction proceeds be re-considered?
+2015: Legislature passes bills to extend GHG goals to 2030, and recondiered the allocation of auction proceeds, creating a California Climate Investments program (but neglecting dividends).

 2014: First distribution of the "climate dividend" in April.
 Legislature considers how to allocate auction proceeds.
 Governor's plans favor high-speed rail, with some to affordable housing, and a set aside for disadvantaged communities.